Five Things I Wish I Knew Before Joining a Board

 … but it won’t be the end of the world.

 Everyone makes mistakes; even directors.
-Thankfully, most mistakes are small and largely inconsequential.
+Thankfully, most mistakes are small.
 Misspeaking, losing my composure, not preparing enough for a meeting, swearing, and being distracted in a meeting are just some of the screw-ups I’ve personally made as a board member.

 4. A good, strong Chair makes all of the difference

 Make a point to interview the board Chair extensively about their leadership style, the board culture, and the performance of the board / other board members.
-Having a strong leader on a board is absolutely paramount to having a successful board that adds value to the organisation.
+Having a strong leader on a board is absolutely paramount to having a successful board that adds value to the organisation and a fun experience for everyone around the table.

 5. I will have to make decisions that have serious consequences on peoples’ lives